Harry-Yates/Harry-Yates/README.md

 Stockholm 5° 🌧️ · London 17° ☁️

 # 5°
-🌧️ **This afternoon, moderate rainfall with steady precipitation, feels like 2°, sunset at 3:27 PM.**
+🌧️ **This afternoon, light rain with minimal accumulation, feels like 2°.
+Golden hour for ~45 mins.**

 **↑** 11° **↓** 5° · Tomorrow: ☀️ 3°
 Week: █▃▃▃▁▂▁ (-1° to 9°)